 What is a Lasting Power of Attorney (LPA)

-In contrast, a Lasting Power of Attorney is a legal document which allows a person who is at least 21 years of age (‘donor‘), to voluntarily appoint one or more persons (‘donee(s)‘) to make decisions and act on his behalf should he lose mental capacity one day.
+In contrast, a Lasting Power of Attorney is a legal document which allows a person who is at least 21 years of age (‘donor‘), to voluntarily appoint one or more persons (‘donee(s)‘) to make decisions and act on their behalf should they lose mental capacity one day.
 A donee can be appointed to act in the two broad areas of personal welfare and property & financial affairs.

 Benefits of making a Lasting Power of Attorney